zzak/docker/docs/sources/reference/api/docker_remote_api_v1.16.md

     building images that require access to certain environment variables that are specific to the build host like http-proxy; user credentials for pulling intermediate files etc.
+-   **X-BuildVars** – base64-encoded JSON array of strings of values for the build variables in the form <var>=<value>.
+These are used to expand/substitute the corresponding variables used in the Dockerfile primitives, without an explicit definition by the ENV primitive.
+Note that the expanded values of these variables get persisted in the intermediate and final docker images.

 Status Codes: